This page was updated on 13 February 2024. To view changes, please see page updates

 - Listen for and identify acts of protection that have prevented, or reduced the impact of, harm to herself and her child.

 - Help her to understand how violence impacts on children.
-Information sheets from the Domestic Violence Resource Centre and Queensland Centre for Domestic and Family Violence Research can help with this.
+Information sheets from Safe and Equal and Queensland Centre for Domestic and Family Violence Research can help with this.

 - Focus on repairing the adult-child bond disrupted by the perpetrator's violence.